-The Profile tab on the constituent record, and the default fields included within that tab, are used to manage the personal and account information for a constituent record.
+The Profile tab on the constituent record, and the default fields included in that tab, are used to manage the personal and account information for a constituent record.

-A summary of the data stored on the profile tab can be found on the Overview section.
-In the summary, the contact information displayed is the rank one email, rank one Phone, rank one Mobile phone, and rank one Evening phone.
-For address, the rank one overall address will be displayed.
+A summary of the data stored on the profile tab is found in the Overview section.
+In the summary, the contact information displayed is the rank one Email, rank one Phone, rank one Mobile phone, and rank one Evening phone.
+For address, the rank one overall address will appear.

-Personal information like name, birthdate, citizenship, etc. can be found and edited on the Biographical section.
+Personal information like name, birthdate, and citizenship can be found and edited in the Biographical section.

 Contact / Address

 Email addresses and phone numbers are stored as devices.
 Custom device types can be added to capture things like social media account information.
 The default devices fields are Type, Priority, Value, and Notes.
-Custom device scoped fields can be created to store additional information about the device.
-Devices can be queried on using the related device base.
+Custom device-scoped fields can be created to store additional information about the device.
+Devices can be queried using the related device base.

 The default address types in the database are mailing address and permanent address.
-Custom address types can be added along with custom address scoped fields.
-Permanent Address is an address intended to remain unchanged, while a mailing address is intended to be temporary or seasonal.
+Custom address types can be added along with custom address-scoped fields.
+Permanent Address is intended to remain unchanged, while a mailing address is intended to be temporary or seasonal.

 When setting a mailing address to "Address is temporary" or setting a seasonal recurring address, different date fields will appear.
-These dates fields are optional and are used to track when the mailing address should be considered active.
+These date fields are optional and track when the mailing address is active.

 A temporary address can have a specific start and end date capturing month, day, and year.

-A seasonal recurring address has a start and end date that captures just the month and day, as the year is implied to be every year.
+A seasonal recurring address has a start and end date that captures only the month and day since the year is implied to be every year.

-Addresses can be queried on using the related address base.
+Addresses can be queried using the related address base.

-Constituent records store information on various associated relationships, such as siblings, parents, and stewardship of a fund.
+Constituent records store information on various associated relationships, such as siblings, parents, and fund stewardship.
 These relationships are stored as relationship records.
-Relationship records maintain much of the same functionality that constituent records do - storing interactions, contact information, etc...
+Relationship records maintain much of the same functions as constituent records, such as storing interactions and contact information.

-Education history is stored on the school's section.
-The institutions stored on the school's section should be institutions the constituent attended as a student.
-If a constituent works for a school, that information should be stored on the Jobs section.
+Education history is stored in the Schools section.
+The institutions stored in the school's section should be those the constituent attended as a student.
+If a constituent works for a school, that information should be stored in the Jobs section.

-The school's section is linked to the organization's dataset in the database through the School Code.
+The Schools section is linked to the organization dataset in the database through the School Code.

-Custom school-scoped fields can be created to store additional school information outside of the default information.
+Custom school-scoped fields can be created to store school information in addition to the default information.

-A constituent's employment history is stored on the Jobs section.
+A constituent's employment history is stored in the Jobs section.
 Custom job-scoped fields can be created to supplement the existing default fields.

 The employers are linked to the Companies and Foundations dataset through the Job Key field.